Terms of Service

 20.7 Publicity.
 Company may identify Customer as a customer and use Customer's name and logo in marketing materials, subject to Customer's trademark guidelines.
 Customer may revoke this permission at any time by written notice.

 20.8 Entire Agreement.
-These Terms, together with any Order Form, the Privacy Policy, and the DPA, constitute the entire agreement.
+These Terms, together with any Order Form, the Privacy Policy, and any separately executed DPA, constitute the entire agreement.

 20.9 Severability.
 If any provision is held unenforceable, the remaining provisions will remain in full force and effect.